Palomar Journalism Department’s Frequently Asked Questions

 To write for the newspaper or magazine you have two choices.

-2. Journalism 105.
-This is The Telescope class and it meets Monday and Wednesday from 11 – 1:50.
-This course requires 10 written projects, 10 story ideas and other pertinent work.
-This class is offered in person only.
+- Journalism 105.
+This is The Telescope class and it meets in person twice a week.
+This course requires 10 projects that generate content for the newspaper and website.
 Estimated hours per week (6-9 hours, including class time.)

 Question: How can I take photographs for the newspaper?

-Answer: Take Journalism 140, also called Photo 140, where you learn the fundamentals of photojournalism and take photos for the magazine and newspaper, covering everything from features to sports and news.
+Answer: Take Photo 140, where you learn the fundamentals of photojournalism and take photos for the magazine and newspaper, covering everything from features to sports and news.
+It is offered every other Fall semester.
+Email Professor Scott Klinger at sklinger@palomar.edu for its planned offering.

 Question: I love to write.
 What careers can I use this skill in?